tinyCLUNX33 MIPI-to-USB: From Prototype to Production

 Goal: Build and validate your firmware, camera drivers, and application software on the Developer Kit before committing your carrier board design to fabrication.

-Once the prototype validates your concept, the Developer Kit becomes your development platform.
-At this stage you are writing or adapting camera drivers, building your Zephyr application on the RISC-V soft-core, tuning image processing pipelines, and testing your end-to-end software stack.
+Once the prototype validates your concept, the Developer Kit becomes your development platform — writing camera drivers, building your Zephyr application on the RISC-V soft-core, tuning image processing pipelines, and testing your end-to-end software stack.

-This is also the stage where you choose which SoM variant to design into your production carrier board.
-The two variants share the same footprint and firmware stack — the difference is in IO count versus onboard memory:
+This is also where you choose which SoM variant to design into your production carrier board.
+Both variants share the same footprint and firmware stack:

 | Connectivity | Compute | |